An Environment group is asking for the community to help crown Christchurch as the most bio-diverse city in the world.

 "There are as many plants and animals wild in Christchurch as there are in our national parks."

-The Christchurch will compete for the first time in the competition later this month, as the only city nominated from Australasia but Meurk hopes to roll the challenge out in other cities in following years.
+Christchurch will compete for the first time in the competition later this month, as the only city nominated from Australasia, but Meurk hopes to roll the challenge out in other cities in following years.

-The Challenge will run from Friday 26th to Monday 29th of April with every photo uploaded on to iNaturalist counting to help put Christchurch on the leaderboard.
+The Challenge will run from Friday April 26 to Monday April 29 with every photo uploaded to iNaturalist counting to help put Christchurch on the leaderboard.